-After exploring various website, e-commerce, customer database, sales lead and email marketing system, I met Adobe.
+After exploring the various website, e-commerce, customer database, sales lead and email marketing system, I met Adobe.

 Introducing Adobe Business Catalyst

-The attraction of the Adobe web platform was, and still is, that all the tools you need to run a business were located in the one place.
+The attraction of the Adobe web platform was that all the tools you need to run a business were located in one place.

 You don’t have to worry about hosting or if the website goes down or gets hacked as Adobe have engineers monitoring things.